DerBrunoIR/SystemGoverner/README.md

 # What

-This respository contains a library to configure your system in a declarative and [indempotent](https://en.wikipedia.org/wiki/Idempotence) fashion using python.
+This repository contains a library to configure your system in a declarative and [idempotent](https://en.wikipedia.org/wiki/Idempotence) fashion using Python.
-Indempotency means, the library is able to detect if parts of the configuration are already installed or already uninstalled and is therefore able to skip those, reducing running time after small changes dramatically.
+Idempotency means, the library is able to detect if parts of the configuration are already installed or already uninstalled and is therefore able to skip those, reducing running time after small changes dramatically.

-The main feature is the convinience of python as configuration language and the simplicity of adding custom utility classes.
+The main feature is the convenience of Python as a configuration language and the simplicity of adding custom utility classes.

-Additionally there are higher order utility classes for more convenient configuration and some helper classes for Ubuntu systems.
+Additionally, there are higher-order utility classes for more convenient configuration and some helper classes for Ubuntu systems.

 # Concepts

-A **State** is any change you could do to a system that fullfills the following conditions:
+A **State** is any change you could do to a system that fulfills the following conditions:
 - It can be *installed* by performing a sequence of actions.
 - It must be *detectable* if the state is currently installed or not.
 - It can be *uninstalled* by performing a sequence of actions.

-A **higher order State** is any State that operates on other States, choosen by the user.
+A **higher-order State** is any State that operates on other States, chosen by the user.

 # Example Usage